Humongous Entertainment: Humongous, Inc. (2005–2013)

-Following the expiration of the Atari deal aside from Backyard Sports, Humongous began to publish games on their own and in October 2007, they had signed a retail exclusivity deal with Target to release remastered versions of select Junior Adventure titles.
-In March 2008, Interactive Game Group LLC (I2G) and Humongous, Inc. signed a North American publishing deal with Majesco Entertainment to allow the latter to publish a selection of Junior Adventure titles for the Wii.
+Following the expiration of the Atari deal aside from Backyard Sports, Humongous began to publish games on its own and in October 2007, it had signed a retail exclusivity deal with Target to release remastered versions of select Junior Adventure titles.
+In March 2008, Interactive Game Group LLC (I2G) and Humongous, Inc. signed a North American publishing deal with Majesco to allow the latter to publish a selection of Junior Adventure titles for the Wii.
 These titles were the first installments of each title in the series, except Putt-Putt.
-Atari Europe would handle publication and distribution in European territories.
+Atari Europe handled publication and distribution in European territories.
 The ports were developed by Mistic Software, but their availability was greatly limited by a legal conflict concerning their development.
 In November of the same year, Humongous and Atari released the Nintendo DS game Freddi Fish: ABC Under The Sea in European territories.

 In April 2008, Infogrames announced that they would purchase out the remaining shares of Atari, Inc. that they didn't own previously and would merge with them.
 Following this merger, Infogrames Entertainment's company name was changed to Atari SA, who would go on to publish numerous more Backyard Sports titles.
 Beginning in November 2011, in collaboration with Nimbus Games, Atari began releasing Android and iOS ports of several Humongous Entertainment Junior Adventure titles.
 These releases continued into 2012.